May 22, 2023, 9:00am CT

 An AMC was used in the early 2000s in the case of developing a pneumococcal vaccine for the strain of the virus affecting children in low and middle income countries.
 Another current example is Frontier, led by Stripe, which is an AMC to accelerate carbon removal.

-In general, pull mechanisms are useful when we know we need an innovation, but we don’t who is best placed to develop it or how.
+In general, pull mechanisms are useful when we know we need an innovation, but we don’t know who is best placed to develop it or how.
+Learn more about market shaping terms with the MSA Glossary

 In its inaugural Innovation Challenge, the MSA will award up to $2,000,000 in prizes for ideas and developments of market shaping proposals.
 The aim of the challenge is to crowdsource ideas for market failures where innovation is under-incentivized in two domains: biosecurity with a focus on pandemic preparedness and climate change.
-The MSA will then support teams working on designing pull mechanisms targeting these problems.
+The MSA Innovation Challenge 2023 is now in Phase II.

-In Phase I of the challenge, we are holding an open call for ideas and will award up to $500,000 in total, with the top submissions receiving $4,000 each.
-The submission template asks applicants to identify a market failure where the social value exceeds private incentives and where we know the measurable outcome we want to encourage (e.g. the development of a vaccine, capturing carbon out of the air, etc.).
-Submissions are accepted from individuals 18 years and older and organizations around the globe whose participation and receipt of funding will not violate applicable law.
+In Phase I of the challenge, we held an open call for ideas.
+The submission template asked applicants to identify a market failure where the social value exceeds private incentives and where we know the measurable outcome we want to encourage (e.g. the development of a vaccine, capturing carbon out of the air, etc.).

-A subset of ideas from the first phase will be selected for advancement to Phase II, where they will be placed into the Accelerator to work on designing the pull mechanism and contract.
-Teams will receive financial support, technical advice from domain specialists, and expertise from the world’s leading market shaping scholars to help fine tune the idea.
+Several ideas from the first phase were selected for advancement to Phase II, where they were placed into the Accelerator to work on designing the pull mechanism and contract.
+Teams in Phase II receive financial support, technical advice from domain specialists, and expertise from the world’s leading market shaping scholars to help fine tune the idea.
 Over several months, teams will produce more detailed pull mechanism designs.
 By the end of the Accelerator period, up to $1.5 million in aggregate prizes will be awarded.

 The MSA Innovation Challenge 2023 has two phases.